 What SEAL Is (and Is Not)

-SEAL Legal Runtime is a sealed pre-execution authority gate for legal work.
-It is refusal infrastructure for legal AI – a sealed governance layer in front of high-risk actions.
+SEAL Legal Runtime is a pre-execution authority gate for high-risk legal actions.
+It is Refusal Infrastructure for legal: the Commit-Layer control point in front of governed actions.

 SEAL does:

-• Sit as a non-bypassable gate between your internal tools and courts, regulators, counterparties, and internal approvals
+- Sit as a non-bypassable when wired gate between your internal tools and designated courts, regulators, counterparties, and internal approvals

-• Enforce who may do what, where, and when at runtime
+- Enforce who may act, on what, under whose authority at runtime

-• Require identity, scope, consent, and authority to be satisfied before anything moves
+- Require identity, scope, authority / consent, and governance context to be satisfied before anything moves

 SEAL does not: